 This is why all productions need to stop using horses

 A horse suffered cardiac arrest & DIED on the set of @LOTRonPrime.
 Help us prevent more deaths like this — go to their page & leave a comment urging the producers to STOP using live horses & to pledge to only use CGI &… pic.twitter.com/DuQaLg1Ags

-— PETA (@peta) December 2, 2021
+— PETA (@peta) March 27, 2023

 Domestic animals are no safer from the deprivation, cruelty, and dangers of the film industry than wild animals are.
 Horses, for example, are historically among the types of animals most commonly injured and killed on set.
 Flicka, American Outlaws, Simpatico, The Hobbit: An Unexpected Journey, and Luck are just a few of the productions in which horses have died.